 After plying Samantha with pink champagne, Dalí escorted her to a room with a glass floor.
 ‘The entrance was shaped like a vagina with bulging plastic lips that seemed,’ as Lozano recalled, ‘to suck you into the warm interior.’
 Stretched out on the floor inside was a red tube about ten feet long.
 It was made of canvas with a skeleton of thin metal hoops not quite as wide as a pair of shoulders.
 ‘Sex turns on the light,’ Dalí mumbled.
 ‘When you have an orgasm, the light shines and your soul merges with the universe.’

 Dalí asked Samantha to take part in an ‘important experiment’ that required her removing her clothes.
 ‘You must crawl through the tube very slowly and when you get to the other end go even slower,’ he said.
 She went along with the game, stripped to her birthday suit and entered the red snake, ‘bending over and wriggling beautifully.’
 It was a prolonged process and she emerged bathed in sweat.
 She went through again and again and each time Dalí grew more excited.

 ‘You are a baby born from Dalí’s uterus.
 You are my love child.’
 He rubbed his hand up and down his walking cane, then turned to Carlos Lozano.
 ‘Carlitos,’ he said, and his eyes lit up, ‘take your clothes off.
-It’s your turn.’
+It is your turn.’

-Sex, Surrealism, Dalí and Me: The Memoirs of Carlos Lozano is available in audio, pocketbook and hardback, and is currently free at Amazon UK in digital form.
+Sex, Surrealism, Dalí and Me: The Memoirs of Carlos Lozano – is available in audio, paperback and hardback.
+It is currently FREE at Amazon US & Amazon UK in digital form.
+Just click the link.